Electoral Area F Official Community Plan Update

 Will the Whiskey Creek store be rebuilt.

-Survey WC asked 8 months ago
+Survey WC asked about 1 year ago

 Thank you for your question.
 The Whiskey Creek store was privately owned and the decision to develop the property belongs to the property owner, and is subject to all applicable bylaws and policies of the Regional District of Nanaimo.